mattshade/impulse/wp-content/plugins/advanced-ads/readme.txt

 > * [Selling Ads](https://wpadvancedads.com/add-ons/selling-ads/) - allows you to sell ads on your website fully automated, including payments and advertiser profiles.
 > * [Geo Targeting](https://wpadvancedads.com/add-ons/geo-targeting/) – display ads based on geo location of the visitor
 > * [Tracking](https://wpadvancedads.com/add-ons/tracking/) – ad tracking and statistics
-> * [Responsive Ads](https://wpadvancedads.com/add-ons/responsive-ads/) – create mobile ads or ads for specific browser sizes
+> * [Responsive Ads](https://wpadvancedads.com/add-ons/responsive-ads/) – create mobile ads or ads for specific browser sizes and ads on AMP
 > * [Sticky Ads](https://wpadvancedads.com/add-ons/sticky-ads/) – increase click rates with fixed, sticky, and anchor ads
 > * [PopUp and Layer Ads](https://wpadvancedads.com/add-ons/popup-and-layer-ads/) – display ads and other content in layers and popups
 > * [Slider](https://wpadvancedads.com/add-ons/slider/) – create a simple slider from your ads